jimmywood95/learning-p5/readme.md

 [See the index on GitHub Pages](https://jimmywood95.github.io/learning-p5/)

-Add any newly created files to 'staging' I think... git add .
+# Add any newly created files to 'staging' I think...
+git add .

-Commit changes
+# Commit changes
 git commit -a -m "Note about the commit here"

-git push // git push origin main publish from local files to the GitHub Repository.
+# publish from local files to the GitHub Repository.
+git push // git push origin main

+# branching
+git branch <name>

+# moving to a different branch
+git checkout <name>